ruffle-rs/ruffle/README.md

 [Follow the official guide](https://www.rust-lang.org/tools/install) to install Rust for your platform.

+You must also have Java installed, and available on your PATH as `java`.

 ### Desktop

 If you are building for a Linux platform, make sure that the GTK 3 development packages are